sudeeprp/default-coding/modeling-needs-techniques.md

-# Tools for expressing Requirements
+# Techniques for expressing Requirements

+Software has been used to solve problems for decades.
+Over time, the expectations of customers [have evolved](modeling-needs-evolution-decades.md).

+## Our example: Counting visits in a Store

 ![store](images/store.png "store")